vudiephung/COMS6200_Computer-Networks-II_TeamE_SDN-Load-Balancer/README.md

 ### Round Robin

-In Round Robin (RR), the load balancer repeatedly iterates through a list of ports to send HTTP requests to.
+In Round Robin (RR), the load balancer repeatedly iterates through a list of ports to select a port.

 ### Randomised Static